Grand Valley State Lakers: Baseball

+The Lakers have a moderately successful baseball program, frequenting appearances in the Division II tournament.
+In 2004, the Lakers made it all the way to the Division II national championship, eventually losing to Delta State.

+Basketball

 Men's basketball

 The GVSU men's 2005–2006 basketball team had their outstanding season cut short when they were upset early in the NCAA D2 Regional Playoffs.
 GV men were ranked number four in the nation in the final poll heading into the playoffs.
 The men ended their season with a 27–4 mark and second year coach Ric Wesley was named the BCAM College Coach of the Year for his efforts.
 Ric has led the Lakers to a 45–14 record over his initial two years and it is the best two-year total of any basketball coach in their first two years at GV.

 In 1977 the men's basketball team reached the Final Four of the NAIA Division I Tournament.

 In 2019, the men's basketball team won the Great Lakes Intercollegiate Athletic Conference Tournament to qualify for the Division 2 NCAA Tournament, defeating #21 Ashland University, University of Wisconsin-Parkside, and #8 Davenport University.